 A kidney Transplant is a surgical procedure performed to replace a diseased kidney with a healthy kidney from a living or deceased donor.
-Most often the family members or others who are a good match can donate one of their kidneys.
+Most often family members or others who are a good match can donate one of their kidneys.
 This kind of transplant is called a living transplant.
 People who have donated a kidney can continue to live healthy lives with just one healthy kidney.
 Usually, the person getting a transplant gets just one kidney and in rare instances both kidneys from a deceased donor.

-Fortis Hospitals Mumbai's Kidney Transplant Department provides comprehensive care for patients of all age groups (including paediatric patients) requiring kidney transplantation, due to end-stage renal disease.
+Fortis Hospitals Mumbai's Kidney Transplant Department provides comprehensive care for patients of all age groups (including pediatric patients) requiring kidney transplantation, due to end-stage renal disease.
 We offer patients highly advanced transplantation techniques such as living-donor kidney transplant.
 Our transplant specialist surgeons have expertise in performing complex kidney transplantation procedures including ABO incompatible, positive crossmatch and paired donation kidney transplants.

-Our kidney transplant team utilises a collaborative approach to bring customised care to patients at each stage of the treatment.
+Our kidney transplant team utilizes a collaborative approach to bring customised care to patients at each stage of the treatment.
 The patient is actively involved in understanding the risks and benefits of the care plan, to enable a smooth transition post-transplant, and to lead a longer, better quality of life.
 Pivotal to our kidney transplant program is the psychosocial and mental well-being support, health education and advanced care accessible to the patient and the family throughout the clinical journey.
 We stand as a testimony to successful kidney transplants with best surgical outcomes at par with international standards, eliminating patients’ need for lifelong dependence on dialysis.

 Kidney Transplant Surgeons